Family, Tokyo

 The entrance to the Train and Bus museum is right at the Miyazakidai station!

-➡️ First-timers Guide to Tokyo: If this is your first time traveling to Tokyo, I highly recommend reading my first-timers guide to Tokyo, where I dish out everything I know about this wonderful city.
+➡️ First-timers Guide to Tokyo: If this is your first time traveling to Tokyo, I recommend reading my first-timers guide to Tokyo, where I dish out everything I know about this wonderful city.

-As a first-time mother myself, I know how anxiety-inducing it can be when planning your travels with kids in tow.
+As a mother myself, I know how anxiety-inducing it can be when planning your travels with kids in tow.
 In this post, I will share with you what it’s like traveling with kids in Tokyo, and activities you can do with your little ones!

 Tips for traveling with children in Tokyo

-Japan, including Tokyo, is a safe country and thus very easy to travel in.
+Japan, including Tokyo, is a safe country and very easy to travel in.
 Here are a few more tips to make your travel even easier:

-Trash – It’s a well-known fact that there is rarely any trash bin available in Tokyo.
+Trash – It’s a well-known fact that there are rarely any trash bins available in Tokyo.
 If you want to throw your trash, either visit a public bathroom or bring your trash home with you.
 This makes changing diapers on the go a little bit of a challenge, but you’ll be glad to know that almost every train station in Tokyo will have a clean toilet with a trash bin inside!

 Arriving in Tokyo with children